MarkArts/tarq-polymer/README.md

 > A front-end app that uses the tarq-api to display information about websites

 ### known issues
-* Browsersync doesn't corretly sync menu navigation.
-This can be fixe by not using hasbang routing (#!/route)
-* the server browser sync starts can only use hasbang.
-This can be fixed by intergrating a python server
+* We use a workaround in browsersync so we can use normal urls but /user/:name wil break the app
-* there are no configurable parameters at this moment
+* There are no configurable parameters at this moment

 ## Setup